Paint Us A Masterpiece

 NARRATOR:-We are honored to have as our guests a group of famous artists who are going to combine their efforts and talents to paint us a great masterpiece.

 As they are introduced.
 They will tell you what their contributions will be.

-Artist 1: I will paint for you the tradition and charm of New England, showing you the fishing and boating industries of it's rugged coast and it’s historic heritage, (each boy step behind curtain when finished talking)
+Artist 1: I will paint for you the tradition and charm of New England, showing you the fishing and boating industries of its rugged coast and its historic heritage, (each boy step behind the curtain when finished talking)

 Artist 5: Our great Western beauty will be a task to portray.
 No mere picture can convey the majesty of the Grand Canyon, the beauty of the Painted Desert, the expansiveness of Texas or the splendor of the Colorado Rockies; the fantastic land of geysers in Yellowstone Park, or the Great Salt Lake in Utah.

-Artist 7: I will complete our picture with famous Waikiki Beach and Diamond Head, who’s base is now ringed tight by the exotic metropolis of Honolulu in our newest state, Hawaii.
+Artist 7: I will complete our picture with famous Waikiki Beach and Diamond Head, whose base is now ringed tight by the exotic metropolis of Honolulu in our newest state, Hawaii.

 As the curtains are slowly parted and "America, the Beautiful" is played, the flag is solemnly shown, with "artist" saluting.
-(Boys could be dressed in smocks and caps holding an artist’s palate.)
+(Boys could be dressed in smocks and caps holding an artist’s palette.)